Colors

 The Web Content Accessibility Guidelines (WCAG) provide a set of international standards developed by the Worldwide Web Consortium (W3C), the web’s governing body.

 AA Level compliance is a vital contrast standard for displaying text and images in both the foreground and the background.
-The goal of these accommodations is to help ensure that our online content is equally accessible and user-friendly
+The goal of this accommodations is to help ensure that our online content is equally accessible and user-friendly

 to all users.